networknt/light-doc/content/en/tutorial/rest/swagger/petstore/logging.md

 docker-compose -f docker-compose-logging.yml up
 ```

-You can goto http://localhost:9200 to confirm that ElasticSearch is running.
+You can go to http://localhost:9200 to confirm that ElasticSearch is running.

-And you can goto http://localhost:5601 to confirm that Kibana is running.
+And you can go to http://localhost:5601 to confirm that Kibana is running.

 With ELK running, here is the command line to start the petstore docker container.